 (1) Has made false statement of a material fact in the individual's application;

-(4) Has been convicted of or pleaded guilty to a disqualifying offense, provided the registrar complies with section 9.79 of the Revised Code;
+(4) Has been convicted of or pleaded guilty to a crime of moral turpitude or a disqualifying offense as defined in section 4776.10 of the Revised Code;

 (5) Has been guilty of a fraudulent act in connection with dealing in salvage motor vehicles or when operating as a motor vehicle salvage dealer, salvage motor vehicle auction, or salvage motor vehicle pool;

 (7) Is of insufficient responsibility to assure the prompt payment of any final judgments which might reasonably be entered against the individual because of the transaction of the individual's business during the period of the license applied for;

 (9) Has less than twelve months prior to said application, been denied a license under this chapter.

 (B)(1) Except as otherwise provided in this division, the registrar of motor vehicles may grant, but is not required to grant, the application of any person for a license under this chapter if the registrar finds that the applicant has been convicted of or pleaded guilty to either of the following: